research-driven-app/teaching-app/README.md

-This is companion code for the paper on.
+This is companion code for the paper on research-driven apps.